East Fortune

 Shortly after the success of the R34’s record-breaking double crossing of the Atlantic, came the unexpected announcement that the East Fortune base would be closed.
 The R29, which was based there, was scrapped in the shed in October 1919.
 There was hostility in Scotland as it was at the time losing its only airship base, and questions were raised in the national press and in the Houses of Parliament.

-Closure of the Base and final life
+Closure of the Airship Base

 The final death knell came for East Fortune on 4th February 1920; the R34 and NS7 were the last airships to leave the base.
 A care and maintenance detachment remained on the site, continuing the radio station operations and maintenance.